Photo: Wikimedia Commons — The Driskill Hotel, Austin

 Colonel Driskill is the hotel's most frequently cited presence.
 Staff arriving before opening hours have reported the scent of cigar smoke in the lobby and bar — a detail that recurs across multiple independent worker accounts.
 Guests have described a gentlemanly figure in 19th-century attire near the lobby, and several accounts include a sensation of heavy presence on the grand staircase.

 The staircase child — known in Austin ghost-tour lore as 'Samantha Houston,' the four-year-old (or seven-year-old, depending on the teller) daughter of a Texas senator who fell while chasing a ball during an 1887 Senate session held at the hotel — is the Driskill's signature legend.
-It's worth noting up front: historians have never been able to verify this story, and no senator's daughter named Samantha Houston has been documented.
+Historians have never been able to verify this story, and no senator's daughter named Samantha Houston has been documented.
 What guests do consistently report is children's laughter and the sound of a bouncing ball on the staircase during overnight hours, often when no children are registered.
 A fifth-floor portrait of a young girl holding flowers has become the focal point of the legend.

 The fourth floor is described by multiple sources as the most concentrated area of activity, though specific accounts vary in detail.
 Room 525 appears in several independent guest reports as generating the strongest sensations of presence.